Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: One-Sample Scenario

 \subsection{Efficiency Bound}

 First, we derive the efficiency bound for regular estimators, which provides a lower bound on asymptotic variances.
-The efficiency bound is characterized via the efficient influence function \citep{Vaart1998asymptoticstatistics}, derived as follows (proof is provided in Appendix~\ref{appdx:proof:lem:os_efficiency_bound}):
+The efficiency bound is characterized via the efficient influence function \citep{Vaart1998asymptoticstatistics}.
+In this scenario, the influence function has the usual augmented inverse probability structure, with $g_0(d\mid X)$ replacing the propensity score because both treatment assignment and label observation must occur.
+The result is stated below, and the proof is provided in Appendix~\ref{appdx:proof:lem:os_efficiency_bound}.